thierrygosselin/assigner/README.md

 the new [gsi_sim] (https://github.com/eriqande/gsi_sim).
 And delete the old binary 'gsisim' in the /usr/local/bin folder with the following Terminal command: `sudo rm /usr/local/bin/gsisim`

-**v.0.1.1**
-* `subsample` and `iteration.subsample` were implemented to analyse the impact of sample size on assignment.
-Usefull in the case of large bias in individuals between populations.
-The `iteration.subsample` argument creates x subsample dataset.

 ## Roadmap of future developments: